-Love Italian ice?
-Now you can easily make this refreshing Watermelon Italian Ice at home to save money and cool you down as the weather gets hotter (plus it’s both dairy and egg free).
+Love Italian ice (aka water ice)?
+Learn how to make this refreshing Watermelon Ice at home to cool you down as the weather gets hotter.
+Vegan, eggless, and dairy free!

 As a kid, I never really liked watermelon.